 - Does pass relatively easily between humans.
 So far, it appears to be transmitted in a manner similar to influenza, that is, primarily in large droplets mainly via eyes or nose, either directly (airborne) or from hands touching contaminated surfaces.
-Investigation is still ongoing, but disinfection of hands/surfaces and maintaining a 6 foot distance from infected people significantly reduces transmission.
+The investigation is still ongoing, but disinfection of hands/surfaces and maintaining a 6-foot distance from infected people significantly reduces transmission.

 What will determine if the coronavirus becomes a problem I need to worry about?